When I was at Jaycar buying the solar panel I was also offered a deal on a 100 Ah SLA battery and battery box. I declined.

 A small memory effect has been detected.
 This will not ever be a problem in a solar PV system but is a potential problem (no pun intended) for electric cars because the discharge voltage is very flat, and so, as this article explains: when the state of charge is determined from the voltage a large error can be caused by a small deviation in the voltage.

 The advantages of LiFePO4 make it a clear winner for a new solar PV system, whether mobile or fixed (such as in a home where weight is not so important).
-The initial purchase price is a definite financial commitment, so is the greater cost up front worthwhile for the extra cycles that LiFePO4 offers when they are slowly but steadily and stepwise dropping in price?
+However, the initial purchase price is a definite financial commitment, so it needs to be asked: is the greater cost up front worthwhile for the extra cycles that LiFePO4 offers when they are slowly but steadily and stepwise dropping in price?
 YES!
 They last longer, are less fussy about charging and temperature, provide a better voltage under load, don't lose a huge amount of capacity under heavy load, are much lighter, and so on.
 There are so many benefits the choice is clear.

 The only reason I went for a lead crystal battery in my portable power pack was I didn't want to give up jump start capability.
 The improved life cycle characteristics of lead crystal provided a reasonable trade-off.